-Less than five months after the launch of the OnePlus 7 Pro, the Chinese manufacturer is back on stage with the T-variant.
-The OnePlus 7T Pro, revealed for the European market at an event in London this week, is the brand's top smartphone.
+Less than five months after the launch of the OnePlus 7 Pro, the Chinese manufacturer was back on stage with the T-variant.
+The OnePlus 7T Pro, revealed for the European market at an event in London last week, is the brand's top smartphone.
 But is it still a flagship killer?
-We went hands-on to find out.
+Find out in this full and final review.

 Pro pricing for the top model